Publications

 Debevec, Paul

-Image-Based Techniques for Digitizing Environments and Artifacts Inproceedings
+Image-Based Techniques for Digitizing Environments and Artifacts Proceedings Article

 In: 4th International Conference on 3-D Digital Imaging and Modeling (3DIM), 2003.